polyaxon/polyaxon/site/integrations/jenkins.md

 title: "Jenkins"
 meta_title: "Jenkins"
 meta_description: "Polyaxon can be integrated with Jenkins to create an end to end machine learning pipeline."
-custom_excerpt: "Jenkins is an open source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating workflows."
+custom_excerpt: "Jenkins is an open-source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating workflows."
 image: "../../content/images/integrations/jenkins.png"
 author:
   name: "Polyaxon"